All Products

 • Upgrade the API Gateway instance.

-• If the instance is a shared or serverless instance, you can purchase a dedicated instance and migrate your API group to the new instance.
+• If you use a serverless instance, purchase a dedicated instance first, and then migrate the API group to the dedicated instance.
 For more information, see Migrate API groups between instances.

-• If the instance is a dedicated instance, you can upgrade the instance specifications in the API Gateway console.
+• If the instance is a dedicated instance, upgrade the instance specifications in the API Gateway console.
 For more information, see Change instance specifications.

-• Check the response time required by the backend service.
-This metric (unit: ms) is recorded by the serviceLatency field in the logs.
-It refers to the time between the point in time when API Gateway sends a request to the backend service to the point in time when API Gateway receives the last packet of the response from the backend service.
-Slow responses contribute to the insufficiency of outbound connection resources.
-Therefore, we recommend that you configure an alert rule for the serviceLatency value as well.
-If the serviceLatency value remains large, connection resource insufficiency is prone.
-In this case, you can optimize the backend response to prevent issues.
+• Check the response time of the backend service.
+This metric (unit: ms) is recorded in the serviceLatency field in the logs.
+It measures the duration from when API Gateway sends a request to the backend service until it receives the last packet of the response.
+Slow responses contribute to outbound connection resource exhaustion.
+We recommend that you also configure an alert rule for the serviceLatency value.
+If serviceLatency remains high, optimize the backend response time to prevent connection pool exhaustion.